- General Income Tax Questions

-Fiscal-year tax returns are due by the 15th day of the fourth month after the close of the fiscal year.
+Fiscal-year tax returns are due by the 15th day of the fourth month after the close of the fiscal year. (ie: Fiscal year end date July 1, returns are due November 15).
 You must complete the Fiscal Year date at the top of the income tax form you're filing.

 You must file an Indiana individual income tax return if:

-- You lived in Indiana and received income greater than your exemptions, or
+- You lived in Indiana and had an income higher than your exemptions, or

 - You lived outside Indiana and received income from Indiana.